-Azimo provides a simple and convenient platform for low-value transfers but is marred by a lack of phone support and sluggish customer service.
+Azimo provides a simple and convenient platform for everyday transfers.
+However, the service suffers a lack of phone support and sluggish customer service.

 - Simple user interface

 - Large selection of receiving countries

 - Only available for residents of the UK and Europe

 The explosion of the mobile internet has allowed Azimo to assist millions of people with their mobile payments.
 Focusing on those living abroad, the service is trying to reduce the costs of sending money back home.

 Azimo has developed a sleek product with the intention of making online payments safer, simpler, and cheaper than traditional banks.
 But if customers come for the price, will they stay for the experience?

 To learn more about this service and see if it’s right for you, read on for our in-depth Azimo review.

 Affiliate disclosure: If you sign up with a service after being referred from our website, we might earn a referral fee.
 Learn more.